LaiaMartinezMotis/Available-Licenses-Research/README.md

 - [What is an IP (Intellectual Property)?]

-     - [Importance of IP in video games]
+     - [Importance of IP laws in video games]
      - [Types of IP]